ukhsa-collaboration/standards-api/docs/dev-standards/security/threat-modelling.md

 #### Documentation
 - Store in version control alongside code.
-- Update within 30 days of significant changes.
+- Update in line with system changes or within 30 days of new information emerging.
-- Keep documentation lightweight - diagrams and bullet points, not essays.
+- Keep documentation lightweight --- diagrams and bullet points, not essays.

 ### Quality assurance